ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ### Add local variables
 You can define local variables within the transformation function and re-use them in multiple places to avoid duplications.
->**Info:** If there are no existing local variables, you can open up the local variable pane by clicking on the `Add Local Variable` button.
-Otherwise, the defined local variables are listed down under local variables in the RHS of the UI.
-You will be able to access the local variable pane by clicking on the edit button there.
+>**Info:** If there are no existing local variables, you can open up the local variable pane by clicking the **Add Local Variable** button.
+Otherwise, the defined local variables are listed down under **local variables** in the RHS of the UI.
+You will be able to access the local variable pane by clicking the **Edit** button there.

 ![Local Variable](img/dm-add-local-variable.gif "Add local variable")